SachemAftershock/swerve-lib/README.md

+# Changes

+- WPILIB updated to 2024.1.1
+- Pheonix Pro library updated to 24.1.0 (Now called Pheonix 6)
+- REVLib updated to 2024.0.0

 # Sachem Aftershock Swerve Library

 This repository is a fork of the unmaintained SDS Swerve Library, updated to interface the Phoenix Pro Library and include methods needed for updated WPILib calls.